edgedb/edgedb/docs/intro/fastapi_gelai_searchbot.rst

 you are completely unfamiliar with EdgeQL, now is a good time to check out the basics before proceeding.

 Let's move on.
-First, create a directory inside ``app`` called ``queries``.
+First, we'll create a directory inside ``app`` called ``queries``.
 This is where we're going to put all of the EdgeQL-related stuff.

 We're going to start by writing a query that fetches all of the users.
 In ``queries`` create a file named ``get_users.edgeql`` and put the following query